johey/vertx-dockermod/README.md

 No Response

 ### Create Container
-new containers are requested with messages like:
+When new containers are created, an eventbus for that container ID is created.

 Request
 ```